 Among these initiatives are U-Report, a youth engagement and empowerment platform that facilitates 8 million young people in 60 countries to speak out on development issues, support child rights and improve their communities.
 And UPSHIFT, an initiative that empowers youth to build skills and opportunities through social innovation and entrepreneurship.

 Accone joined UNICEF to design the organization’s first internet strategy and led its implementation in more than 100 countries.
 UNICEF received the internet-equivalent of an Oscar – a Webby Award – from The International Academy of Digital Arts and Sciences in recognition of the excellence of part of this work.
 She went on to establish and lead the organization’s human capital futures and analytics portfolio.
+She tweets at @accone.

 Mathias Devi Nielsen is a Youth & Innovation Specialist for UNICEF’s Office of Innovation.
 He manages the Global U-Report platform, a social messaging and youth empowering platform aiming to increase youth voices in legislation and setting the global agenda.
 With a background in Displacement and Emergency Response, Mathias has been deployed for the past 3 years in Ukraine, Afghanistan, Bangladesh, and North-East Nigeria for the International NGO Danish Refugee Council.

 Ibrahim Kondeh (00:00): My number was 453.
 Everyone has a number.
 My number was 453.
 The world doesn’t understand that we move because of reasons we can’t handle.
 And people tend to follow what the media tells about migrants and refugees, seen as people that come into steal jobs, criminals.
 And so as a result, no one knows what our actual stories are.
 Positive stories can change the mindset of people that don’t know anything about the stories of migrants and refugees.
 I think should be told more.